 ‘Poughkeepsie Railroad Bridge’ by Alec Subre Wide The Society July 2, 2013 Poetry 2 Comments Across the trough o’ th’ mighty Hudson River at Poughkeepsie, New York, there’s a cantilever bridge of steel, connected to a walkway rail trail that makes its two thousand meter trek in standard gauge, the world’s longest elevated public park, trestled by-little-water-place-reed-covered-lodge.
 On solid footings, trussed, it passes through the dark or light, in day or night, without a bough or thought; and though it seems so rough, so crass, so hard and stark, it had a true utility, that came from nought in 1889 when it came, like a bat, and flew out black and wide and frighteningly hot.
-Featured Image: Looking northwest at Poughkeepsie Railroad Bridge from Waryas Park (Wikimedia Commons) Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+Featured Image: Looking northwest at Poughkeepsie Railroad Bridge from Waryas Park (Wikimedia Commons) NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses Evan Mantyk July 2, 2013 Thanks for the poem, Alec!
 I will make out there soon enough.
 Reply Submitted Comment September 4, 2013 Comments on Poughkeepsie Railroad Bridge by Alec Subre Wide By Lew Icarus Bede Sometimes the raison d’etre of a poem, that is, what causes it to come into being, can be the smallest thing, even, at times, unrelated to the poem’s imagery or themes.
 I’m not sure what caused Alec Subre Wide’s poem to come into existence; but I can see, from the evidence of the poem, there are some fairly mundane issues Wide was working on in his composition.
 Wide’s poem is on an actual, architecturally-designed structure at a real place; and that seems to be an important part of his poem’s meaning and its message.
 The setting’s on the Hudson River at Poughkeepsie, New York.
 The bridge is cantilever.
 It has been turned into “the world’s longest elevated public park, trestled by-little-water-place-reed-covered-lodge,” that is, I take it to be the meaning of the Indian name—Poughkeepsie—which coincidentally links neatly to the diction Wide is using: blunt, straight-forward, and matter-of-fact [All of his rhymes are monosyllabic.].
 That appeals to me.
 In addition to the interesting facts Wide utilizes, including the year of the train, he seems to be playing around with sounds.
 Now that’s not surprising for poets; however, one of the things Wide seems to be playing around with is investigating the varied sounds of ough.
 I count no less than half a dozen: Poughkeepsie, trough, through, bough, thought, though, and rough.
 Other, more typical, sound-plays include the rhyme scheme ababcbcdcdad and the overt internal rhyme in line 3 rail/trail.
 Finally, what does one make of the simile in line 11?
 I would say, not much.
 It is not as remarkable as those used by Postmodernist Roethke in The Bat, or Realist Dickinson in I Like to See It Lap the Miles.
 It is too brief.
 And yet interestingly, all the adjectives veering towards adverbs in the simile are monosyllabic, in conformity with the diction, and one of them is the New Millennialist poet’s name—Wide.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.